Tut Imlay

-Talma W. "Tut" Imlay (March 20, 1902 – May 17, 1962) was an American football player who played two seasons in the National Football League in 1926 and in 1927.
+Talma W. "Tut" Imlay (March 20, 1902 – March 20, 1976) was an American football player who played two seasons in the National Football League (NFL) in 1926 and in 1927.
 During those two years, Tut played for the Los Angeles Buccaneers and the New York Giants.
 In 1927, Tut won an NFL Championship with the Giants.
 In 1926, Imlay earned 1st Team All-NFL honors by the Green Bay Press-Gazette.

 Early career

 Imlay attended Salinas High School in 1920 where he played for the school's first football team that played by American rules.
 In 2013, he was inducted into the Salinas Valley Sports Hall of Fame.

 College football

 Tut played college football at the University of California.
 In 1925 he was named the captain of the Golden Bears football team.
 While in college, Imlay once tossed a football to teammate Harold Muller from the top of a 415-foot building in San Francisco.
 On December 26, 1925, the first touchdown scored in East–West Shrine Game history was a 27-yard pass by Imlay to Brick Muller, which turned out to be the only points scored in the inaugural game, resulting in a 6–0 West victory.
 It was the only touchdown pass Imlay ever threw in a football game.